tamucc-comp-bio/classroom_repo_2025/lectures/lecture13.md

 >>>
 ```

-You can also update packages that are already installed.
+You can also update packages that are already installed.  (bash terminal)

 ```bash
 # if you want to update a package